Fall 2013 Seminars and Workshops

-HUM 5107 Language in the Visual Arts (Thurs 6-8 pm, Dr. Leslie Ross)
+HUM 5102 Structures of Faith (Thurs 6-8 pm, Leslie Ross)

-HUM 5621 Creative Writing Workshop I (Wed 6-8 pm, Joan Baranow)
+HUM 5261-4 Creative Writing Workshop I-IV (Wed 6-8 pm, Carlos Rodriquez)

 An advanced writing workshop that invites students to explore their own capacity to surprise, inform, entertain, and provoke readers in one or more genres of creative writing, such as poetry, prose, drama, or screen writing.
 Special emphasis on using themes and/or researched material to develop well-crafted work that is both artistic and authentic.
 Through readings, exercises, peer workshops, and conferences with the instructor, a portfolio of revised pieces will be developed.

 HUM 5304 Women’s Struggle for Civic Equality (Mon 6-8 pm, Patricia Dougherty)